lgzh2003/presentations/README.md

 # presentations
 ##Presentation #1 Smart Framework

-Please check the file "smart-framework" to see the content
+Please check the file <a href="/pages/1what-smart.md">"smart-framework"</a> to see the content